mwdavisii/nyx/readme.md

 #### Tiling Configuration

-My active darwin configuration is using hammerspoon, karabiner, & amethyst to try to match my tile management and hot keys across hyprland and darwin.
-You can avoid taking these configurations yourself by just setting all `nyx.modules.desktop.mmodules` to false in `system/darwin/hosts/*hostname*/home.nix` and removing the apps from `system/darwin/casks.nix`.
+My active darwin configuration is using hammerspoon, karabiner, & amethyst to try to match my tile management and hot keys between hyprland and darwin.
+You can avoid taking these configurations yourself by just setting all `nyx.modules.desktop.modules` to false in `system/darwin/hosts/*hostname*/home.nix` and removing the apps from `system/darwin/casks.nix`.

 1. Make sure you have git installed.
 You can download it [here.](https://git-scm.com/downloads)
 2. Clone this repository.